 Many different chemotherapy drugs are used in the treatment of breast cancer.
-Not all chemotherapy drugs cause menopausal symptoms.
-Chemotherapy treatments change all the time - and so too does the risk of early menopause.
+Not all chemotherapy drugs cause early menopause or menopausal symptoms.
+Chemotherapy treatments change all the time - and so too does the risk of early menopause or menopausal symptoms.